Copperhead-Software/Heatmap-docs/docs/source/implementation.rst

 here's your python code:
 https://github.com/Copperhead-Software/Heatmap-docs/blob/main/implementation/examples/python.py

 Pretty self explanitory right?
-You can use any language you want, just make a request to the API with the UID and the activity name. see
+You can use any language you want, just make a request to the API with the UID and the activity name. see the usage API guide for more information.